-The Planning Division of the Community Services Department provides professional planning, landscape architecture and project management services.
-The Division’s focus is on parks, trails and open space planning and support of the annual Capital Improvement Program.
-The Division also provides development review comments to ensure conformance with the El Paso County Parks Master Plan, and provides expertise in long range planning for El Paso County and regional collaborative initiatives.
+Parks Planning in the Community Services Department provides professional planning, landscape architecture and project management services.
+The focus is on parks, trails and open space planning and support of the annual Capital Improvement Program.
+Staff also provides development review comments to ensure conformance with the El Paso County Parks Master Plan, and provides expertise in long range planning for El Paso County and regional collaborative initiatives.

 Active Projects and Resources